Best Free Transcription Software in 2026

 • replace typing with voice

-• get cleaner writing right away
+• get cleaner writing instead of a rough transcript

-Choose a file transcription tool if you want to:
+Choose file transcription if you want to:

 • upload interviews, lectures, podcasts, or recordings